dencsi97/parent_concierge/README.md

 ---

-# 12. Conclusion
+# 11. Conclusion
-Parent Concierge demonstrates a complete multi-agent architecture that genuinely assists new parents with daily childcare logs, summaries, and actionable insights.
-It uses a wide range of ADK features — agents, tools, memory, observability, and optional deployment — meeting all core Capstone documentation criteria.
+Parent Concierge demonstrates a complete multi-agent architecture that assists new parents with daily childcare logs, summaries, and actionable insights.
+It uses a wide range of ADK features: agents, tools, memory, observability, and all core Capstone criteria.